rogerpadilla/nukak-website/docs/transactions-declarative.md

 export const confirmationService = new ConfirmationService();

 /**
- * then you could just import the constant `confirmationService` in another file,
- * and when you call `confirmAction` function, all the operations there
- * will (automatically) run inside a single transaction */ await confirmationService.confirmAction(data);
+ * All operations within confirm() will automatically run inside a single transaction.
+ * The querier is automatically managed.
+ */
+await confirmationService.confirm(data);
 ```